kilpkonn/msc-thesis/main.typ

 )

 = Introduction
-Rust#footnote(link("https://www.rust-lang.org/")) is a programming language for developing reliable and efficient systems.
+Rust#cite-footnote("Rust", "2024-04-06", "https://www.rust-lang.org/") is a programming language for developing reliable and efficient systems.
-The language was originally created by Graydon Hoare, later developed at Mozilla for Firefox but is now gaining popularity and has found its way to the Linux kernel#footnote(link("https://lkml.org/lkml/2022/10/16/359")).
+The language was originally created by Graydon Hoare, later developed at Mozilla for Firefox but is now gaining popularity and has found its way to the Linux kernel#cite-footnote("Linux 6.1-rc1", "2024-04-06", "https://lkml.org/lkml/2022/10/16/359").
 It differs from other popular systems programming languages such as C and C++ by focusing more on reliability and productivity of the programmer.
 Rust has an expressive type system that guarantees lack of undefined behavior at compile type.
 It is done with a novel ownership model and is enforced by a compiler tool called borrow checker.